pulumi/docs/content/blog/kubernetes-chart-v4/index.md

     - helm
 ---

-When you need to install a third-party application into your Kubernetes cluster, you're likely to find a Helm chart for that in [Artifact Hub](https://artifacthub.io/) or other registry.
-Pulumi provides two ways to apply a Helm chart, as outlined in [Choosing the Right Helm Resource For Your Use Case](/registry/packages/kubernetes/how-to-guides/choosing-the-right-helm-resource-for-your-use-case/).
-The Chart resource offers deeper integration with Pulumi and better drift remediation.

 Today we're happy to announce a new "v4" version of the Chart resource, available now in v4.13 of the Pulumi Kubernetes provider.
 The new [kubernetes.helm.sh/v4.Chart](/registry/packages/kubernetes/api-docs/helm/v4/chart/) resource is provided side-by-side with the existing [kubernetes.helm.sh/v3.Chart](/registry/packages/kubernetes/api-docs/helm/v3/chart/) resource.
 We expect to deprecate v3 in the future.

+When you need to install a third-party application into your Kubernetes cluster, you're likely to find a Helm chart for that in [Artifact Hub](https://artifacthub.io/) or other registry.
+Pulumi provides two ways to apply a Helm chart, as outlined in [Choosing the Right Helm Resource For Your Use Case](/registry/packages/kubernetes/how-to-guides/choosing-the-right-helm-resource-for-your-use-case/).
+The Chart resource offers deeper integration with Pulumi and better drift remediation. v4 brings a host of new features, including enhanced SDK support across all Pulumi SDKs, full OCI registry support, improved handling of chart values, better connectivity for cluster interactions, and improved resource ordering.
+Let's dig in.

-## What's New
+## What's new

 Let's look at what's new with Chart v4.

-### New SDK Support - Java SDK & YAML SDK
+### New language support - Java SDK & YAML SDK

 The Chart v4 resource is a [Pulumi Component](/docs/using-pulumi/pulumi-packages/#types-of-pulumi-packages) that works consistently across all Pulumi SDKs.
 Earlier versions were implemented separately for each SDK, leading to various